What is Outstaffing?

 In Outsourcing, a significant degree of responsibility for project goals is delegated to the providing company; in Outstaffing, the provider usually has no control or responsibility for project status and tasks but is focused on hiring and retaining the right individuals for the client to manage.

-Review of Outsourcing models
+Pros and Cons of Outsourcing models

 In a series of previous articles, we've covered the many aspects of software development outsourcing, including offshore and nearshore approaches.